Abubakar-00/Stable-Diffusion-from-Scratch/README.md

   3. Probabiliy (Specific for Sampling)
   4. Linear Algebra + Calculus for Machine Learning

-       You can find course video of Imperial College London on Youtube
+       You can find course video of "Imperial College London" on Youtube

 # VAE
 I already knew how to build GANs and VAE, but withouts deep maths.
 I first learnt how VAE works mathematically, but it didn't make clear sense back then.
 I still continued.